axibase/atsd/api/data/series/downsample.md

 * The `INTERPOLATE` algorithm accepts the sample if the `value` differs from the `interpolated_value`.

-If sample is not accepted, then algorithm rejects it.
+If sample is not accepted, then the algorithm rejects the it.

 ### Remarks

 <!-- markdownlint-disable MD028 -->

-> To prevent division by zero issue, algorithm checks inequality `x/ratio > y` instead of `x/y > ratio` in step 5.
+* To prevent division by zero issue, algorithm checks inequality `x/ratio > y` instead of `x/y > ratio` in step five.

-> If series [versions](./versions.md) are queried, then algorithm is applied to the latest versions.
+* If series [versions](./versions.md) are queried, then algorithm is applied to the latest versions.
 If the latest version passes the downsampling filter then all versions with the same timestamp are included in resulting series.<br>

- > If limited number of latest series samples is queried, then samples are processed in decreasing order of the timestamps.
+* If limited number of latest series samples is queried, then samples are processed in decreasing order of the timestamps.
 Downsampling result depends on the samples ordering.

 <!-- markdownlint-enable MD028 -->

 ## Downsampling Examples